cddwx/crudeblog/README.md

 # wcsblog
-A sample blog website written in PHP.
+A simple and straightforward blog system written in PHP.